Lashkar-e-Taiba: Influence in Kashmir

 After the Mujahideen victory against the Soviet Union occupation in Afghanistan, Lashkar-e-Taiba and Mujahideen fighters, with the aid of Pakistan, slowly infiltrated Jammu and Kashmir with the goal of spreading a radical Islamist Ideology to Jihad against Indian administration in Jammu and Kashmir.

 In July 2025, Indian security forces carried out a high-profile counter-terrorism operation near Srinagar, killing three Pakistani terrorists affiliated with Lashkar-e-Taiba.
 Among those neutralised was Suleiman Shah, also known as Hashim Moosa, identified as the mastermind behind the 22 April Pahalgam terror attack that claimed 26 civilian lives.
 The operation, codenamed Operation Mahadev, also eliminated two other LeT operatives—Abu Hamza and Yasir, both linked to the same attack.

 Suleiman, a former Pakistan Army soldier, had a ₹20 lakh bounty on his head and was classified as a high-value target.
 The joint operation was launched by the Indian Army, CRPF, and Jammu and Kashmir Police based on specific intelligence in the Mulnar area of Harwan.
 The success of the operation is seen as a significant setback to Lashkar-e-Taiba, coming shortly after the United Nations banned The Resistance Front (TRF), a proxy outfit of LeT.

 Activities

 The group operates terrorist training camps and does humanitarian work.
-Across Pakistan, the organization runs 16 Islamic institutions, 135 secondary schools, an ambulance service, mobile clinics, blood banks and seminaries according to the South Asia Terrorism Portal.
+Across Pakistan, the organisation runs 16 Islamic institutions, 135 secondary schools, an ambulance service, mobile clinics, blood banks and seminaries according to the South Asia Terrorism Portal.

 In 2002, the group's annual religious congregation (ijtema) was the second-largest gathering among Pakistan's religious parties, with around 1 million participants, after Tablighi Jamaat (2 million) but ahead of other traditional Islamist parties such as the Jamaat-e-Islami (500,000).

 The group actively carries out suicide attacks on Indian Armed Forces in Jammu and Kashmir.

 Some breakaway Lashkar-e-Taiba members have been accused of carrying out attacks in Pakistan, particularly in Karachi, to mark its opposition to the policies of former president Pervez Musharraf.